 Information about Dickinson materials held by other institutions can be found on the Resources & Bibliography page of the Emily Dickinson Museum website.

 Because of the fragile nature of these unique materials, access to original Dickinson manuscripts is extremely limited.
 High resolution images of all of the Dickinson manuscripts held by Amherst College are freely available online via Amherst College Digital Collections.
 Use of the original artifacts is strictly limited to researchers working on the materiality of these objects (paper studies, ink/pencil studies, etc.); all other researchers will be required to use the digital surrogates.
 Requests to use the original manuscripts must be approved by the Head of Archives & Special Collections.
 See our Access & Use page for more information about working with our collections.

 We are always happy to show our Dickinson holdings to classes and other groups as our schedule allows.
 Please contact the Archives & Special Collections at least two weeks in advance to schedule a visit.
 Archives & Special Collections frequently mounts exhibitions of the College's Dickinson holdings, but there are no Dickinson manuscripts on permanent display.

 All of the Dickinson manuscripts held by Amherst College have been fully digitized and are freely available to all through Amherst College Digital Collections.

 The Houghton Library at Harvard University has made portions of its Dickinson holdings available online.
 Visit their Emily Dickinson Collection page for more information.

 The Digital Amherst site created by the Jones Library includes a wealth of material about the town during Emily Dickinson's lifetime.

 Emily Dickinson.
 "One sister have I in the house" MS ca. 1859.

-Amherst Magazine frequently includes news items and feature articles about Dickinson and her ties to the college.
-Several of these articles are now available online:
+Amherst magazine frequently includes news items and feature articles about Emily Dickinson and her ties to the College, and makes them available online: